Extended Depth-of-Field Lensless Imaging using an Optimized Radial Mask: Continuous Depth Optical Experiment with a Prototype Camera

 \subsection{Setup}

 Finally, we create a prototype lensless camera, to validate the extended DOF of the radial mask in the real world.
-Similarly to the simulation, this experiment consists of reconstructing two objects at different distances from the lensless imager, but in a real scenario.
-Figure~\ref{fig:RealExp}(a) shows a frontal view of the prototype lensless camera, which consists of an axial stack of a coded mask and an image sensor.
+Figure~\ref{fig:RealExpSetup}(a) shows a frontal view of the prototype lensless camera, which consists of an axial stack of a coded mask and an image sensor.
 The coded mask was implemented by a transmissive liquid-crystal SLM~(LC2012 by HOLOEYE Photonics) and two polarization plates in the crossed Nicols configuration.
 All coded masks to be tested are originally binary, therefore, the light transmittance of the SLM was designed as binary, and central $188 \times 228$ pixels with $36 \times 36\ \mathrm{\mu m}$ pitches were used for implementing the coded masks.
 The fill factor of the SLM was $58~\%$.
-Approximately $4.0~\mathrm{mm}$ behind the modulation plane of the SLM, we placed a color CMOS image sensor~(BFS-U3-51S5C-BD by Teledyne FLIR) whose pixel count was $2048 \times 2448$ with $3.45~\mathrm{\mu m} \times 3.45~\mathrm{\mu m}$ pitches.
-In the experiment, $8$-bit RGB captured images were readout and they were downsampled to $512 \times 612$ pixels for reconstruction.
+Approximately $4.0~\mathrm{mm}$ behind the modulation plane of the SLM, we placed a color CMOS image sensor~(BFS-U3-28S5C-BD by Teledyne FLIR) whose pixel count was $1464 \times 1936$ with $4.5~\mathrm{\mu m} \times 4.5~\mathrm{\mu m}$ pitches.
+In the experiment, $8$-bit RGB captured images were readout and they were downsampled to $732 \times 968$ pixels for reconstruction.
 As well as simulations, the periphery of the mask was shielded for increasing reconstruction stability where the effective area of the mask was approximately $50~\%$.
 The center of the effective area of the SLM and the image sensor were aligned by translation stages, and the planes of the two elements were adjusted to be parallel.

-Figure~\ref{fig:RealExp}(b) shows the experimental setup including the camera and targets to be imaged.
-In front of a lensless camera prototype, we placed two diffuse reflective objects: a stuffed toy known as SANKEN, which is one of the symbols of Osaka University~(SANKEN plush toy), and a black tape with the letters 'OU' printed on it~(OU letters).
-The SANKEN toy and the OU letters were placed at approximately $30$ and $9$ centimeters~(cm) away from the mask, respectively.
-These objects were illuminated by a white LED light Installed around $12~\mathrm{cm}$ above the camera.
+\red{Figure~\ref{fig:RealExpSetup}(b) shows the experimental setup including the camera and targets to be imaged.
+In front of the prototype lensless camera, we placed a chessboard pattern in an inclined plane on top of which we positioned 4 pawns of different colors at different depths from the coded mask.
+The distances are described in Figure~\ref{fig:RealExpSetup}(b).
+These objects were illuminated by a white LED light installed above the lensless camera and turned towards the scene.}